hyperledger-labs/blockchain-explorer/docs/source/CONTRIBUTING.rst

 Submitting your fix
 ~~~~~~~~~~~~~~~~~~~

 If you just submitted a JIRA for a bug you've discovered, and would like to
 provide a fix, we would welcome that gladly!
 Please assign the JIRA issue to
-yourself, then you can submit a change request (CR).
+yourself, then you can submit a change request (PR), please follow guidance provided by `CONTRIBUTING.md <https://github.com/hyperledger/blockchain-explorer/blob/master/CONTRIBUTING.md>`__.

-.. note:: If you need help with submitting your first CR, we have created a brief :doc:`CR <submit_cr>`.

 Working on fixing issues and working stories